huggingface/candle/candle-wasm-examples/quant-qwen3/README.md

 │   └── config.toml      # WASM build config (SIMD flags)
 └── pkg/                 # Generated WASM (after build)
 ```

+## Using the Interface

+### Text Generation
+1. Enter your prompt in the text field
+2. Click **Generate** to start inference
+3. The model will generate up to set number of maximum tokens (default 100) or until it reaches an end-of-sequence token
+4. Click **Reset** to clear the output and KV cache for a fresh start

+### Performance Tools

+The interface includes several tools for monitoring and debugging performance:

+#### Show Stats
+Prints detailed performance profiling data to the browser console, including:
+- Time spent in each operation (model forward pass, tokenization, etc.)
+- Call counts, average/min/max times
+- Percentage of total time per operation

+**When to use**: After generation to analyze which operations are bottlenecks

+#### Clear Stats
+Resets all accumulated profiling data to start fresh measurements.

+**When to use**: Before running a benchmark or when you want to measure a specific generation without previous data

+#### Update Memory
+Refreshes the memory display showing:
+- **JS Heap**: JavaScript heap memory usage (used/total/limit)
+- **WASM Memory**: WebAssembly linear memory usage in MB and pages

+**When to use**: To check current memory consumption, especially useful for:
+- Monitoring memory growth during long generations
+- Debugging potential memory leaks
+- Understanding memory requirements for deployment

+**Example workflow**:
+1. Click **Clear Stats** to reset measurements
+2. Generate text
+3. Click **Show Stats** and open console to see timing breakdown
+4. Click **Update Memory** to see memory usage
+5. Repeat to compare different prompts or parameters

 ## Technical Details